clement-lo/my-in-vitro-electrophysiology-analysis/README.md

 - A brief description of how you intend to use the software.
 - Any specific requirements or support needs you may have.

-I will review your request and provide a quote and licensing agreement tailored to your needs.
+Your request will be reviewed and a quote and licensing agreement tailored to your needs will be provided.